-Have you ever gone to a party, event, or a certain place and saw someone overdressed, underdressed, or completely not dressed appropriately for the occasion?
+Have you ever gone to a party, event, or a certain place and seen someone overdressed, underdressed, or completely not dressed appropriately for the occasion?
 Being that person can be really uncomfortable, especially if the culture for such event, place, or crowd isn’t taken under consideration when preparing for it.

 Look, not everyone is Lady Gaga who can pull off wearing a meat costume at the VMAs, and even she was scrutinized and ridiculed for going outside the norms at this televised event.

 Let me ask you a question.
 If you were granted the opportunity to meet and dine with the British Royal Family, the Queen Elizabeth or Prince Charles, what type of heels would you wear?
 After reading this post, you will know without hesitation what type of high heels would best suit your visit to the Palace.
 Remember, it’s about what’s appropriate to wear and not necessarily what you want to wear… Continue reading to explore this answer.

 Where and How to Pair High Heels with Events and Places

 With fashion there’s a level of etiquette involved with what you wear to places and events.
 When it comes to heels, there’s a time and place for them as well…

 Below is a hot list of common places and events in which honoring special high heel etiquette is appreciated.